Bridgetown - Boyup Brook

 What is the most common religion in the Bridgetown - Boyup Brook SA2?

 The main religion in Bridgetown - Boyup Brook was found to be Christianity, which makes up 44.0% of people in Bridgetown - Boyup Brook.
-However, the most apparent overrepresentation was in Other, which comprises 0.6% of the population, compared to 0.6% across Rest of WA.
+However, the most apparent overrepresentation was in Other, which comprises 0.6% of the population, compared to 0.7% across Regional WA.

 What are the top countries of origin in the Bridgetown - Boyup Brook SA2?

-In terms of ancestry (country of birth of parents), the top three represented groups in Bridgetown - Boyup Brook are English, comprising 37.9% of the population, Australian, comprising 29.5% of the population, and Scottish, comprising 7.9% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Dutch is notably overrepresented at 1.9% of Bridgetown - Boyup Brook (vs 1.6% regionally), Welsh at 0.7% (vs 0.6%) and New Zealand at 0.9% (vs 0.8%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Bridgetown - Boyup Brook are English, comprising 37.9% of the population, which is substantially higher than the regional average of 31.3%, Australian, comprising 29.5% of the population, and Scottish, comprising 7.9% of the population.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Dutch is notably overrepresented at 1.9% of Bridgetown - Boyup Brook (vs 1.5% regionally), Welsh at 0.7% (vs 0.6%) and New Zealand at 0.9% (vs 0.9%).

 How does the percentage of people born overseas compare to the regional average?